abinit/abinit/doc/tutorial/compilation.md

 We made this choice, because one can easily use the C library with Abinit compiled with different Fortran compilers/version without having to rebuild libxc with a different Fortran compiler.
-Note, however, that for other libraries (fftw3, netcdf) we will use Fortran bindings, in this case it is important that the bindings are built with the same compiler as the one used for Abinit.
+Note, however, that for other libraries (fftw3, netcdf) we will use Fortran bindings, in this case it is important that the bindings are built with the **same compiler as the one used to compile Abinit**.
+In a nutshell, Fortran/C++ libraries are compiler-dependent because these two languages are relatively high-level so they need to rely on implementation details.
+C libraries, on the other, are usually more portable as the C language has less abstractions and, last but not least, the Linux-OS is written in C, the Linux kernel in 99.9% of the cases is compiled with GNU-GCC and all the other vendors need to maintain compatibility with the GCC ABI.

 In principle, one can reuse libraries as long as the major version of the Fortran compiler is the same but experience has shown that it's always a good idea to require strict matching.